buttonsrtoys/approved/README.md

 The first time the test is run, package:approved creates an `.unapproved.txt` and uses the name of the test as the file name:

-    home page all widgets display.unapproved.txt
+    'home page all widgets display.unapproved.txt'

-Because this file is not yet approved, the test fails.
-To review the file for approval, run

-    dart run approved:review

-To include your project's custom widget types in your test, and to perform post-test checks, add calls to `Approved.setUpAll()` and `Approved.tearDownAll()` to your tests' `setUpAll` and `tearDownAll` calls, like so:
+To include your project's custom widget types in your test file, and to perform post-test checks, add calls to `Approved.setUpAll()` and `Approved.tearDownAll()` to your tests' `setUpAll` and `tearDownAll` calls, like so:

     main() {